- Contact Us

 Entry requirements

-In order to be eligible for an IMG Training Program, IMGs must:
+In order to be eligible for the General Practice Australia Program, IMGs must:

 - Meet the Medical Board of Australia Registration Standards to obtain Limited or Provisional Registration

-- Successful completion of Australian Medical Council (AMC) CAT-MCQ Examination*
+- Successfully completed the Australian Medical Council (AMC) CAT MCQ Examination*

-* Candidates who have not yet completed the AMC MCQ CAT Examinations can consider the AMC MCQ Exam Preparation Program (IMG300) which helps prepare IMGs for success in this examination.
+* IMGs who have not yet completed the AMC MCQ CAT Examinations can consider the AMC MCQ Exam Preparation Program (IMG300) which helps prepare IMGs for success in this examination.

 How to apply